How to Create an SEO Optimized Website Design

 A/B Testing Continuous Improvement Data-driven website performance optimization prevents ranking decline

-Mobile traffic represents about 62% of website traffic in 2025, making responsive design crucial.
+Mobile traffic now represents over 64% of website traffic, making responsive design crucial.
 For most of our clients, we see it ranging from 49% to 64%.
+If you're not optimizing for mobile users, you're losing half your visitors right out the gate.

-Quick Mobile Checklist:
+Your Quick Mobile Design Checklist:

 • Test on your phone: Actually pull up your website and navigate through it